maksverver/pushfight/README.md

 and moving it to any free square that is reachable through a sequence of horizontal and vertical moves.
 Finally, a push involves taking a square piece of the player's color and moving it exactly 1 space up, down, left or right, pushing pieces that are in the way in the same direction.
-At least 1 piece other piece must be pushed, though it doesn't matter if that piece belongs to the player or his or her opponent.
+At least 1 other piece must be pushed, though it doesn't matter what color or shape the pushed pieces are.

 Below is an example of the first turn for the red player, starting from the second starting positon above.
 (The image below is an animated GIF.
 You may have to click the